 Despite containing small caffeine in small amounts, the consumption of green tea has a lot of health benefits.
 In fact, the amount of healing compounds in green tea means that it is healthier than many super foods.

-The following are some of the health effects of Green tea:
+Here are some of the health effects you can get from green tea.

 1. Strengthens Your Muscles And Bones

 Green tea is very effective at promoting healthy muscles and bones particularly in persons over 60 who have sarcopenia.

 Sarcopenia is an aging condition that leads to deteriorating mobility, less energy, strength, and muscle mass among other conditions.

 While regular exercise and eating right could help prevent the development of these aging diseases, drinking green tea can be very beneficial in prevention.

 If you consume green tea regularly, your body will tend to have a higher bone density as compared to those that do not.
 Combined with a little bit of exercise, you can significantly increase muscle strength and bone health.

 2. Lowers The Risk Of Developing Cancers